Skip to contents

 }

-There is little difference to the improper prior for the effects of Budget and Screens, however the intercept intercept is shrunk to zero for λ2=1\lambda^2=1 and even more for λ2=0.1\lambda^2=0.1.
+There is little difference to the improper prior for the effects of Budget and Screens, however the intercept is shrunk to zero for λ2=1\lambda^2=1 and even more for λ2=0.1\lambda^2=0.1.

-To illustrate the effect of the prior we compute the the weight matrix 𝐖\textbf{W} for the conjugate prior with mean 𝟎\textbf{0} and covariance matrix λ2𝐈\lambda^2 \textbf{I} for λ2=0.1\lambda^2=0.1.
+To illustrate the effect of the prior we compute the weight matrix 𝐖\textbf{W} for the conjugate prior with mean 𝟎\textbf{0} and covariance matrix λ2𝐈\lambda^2 \textbf{I} for λ2=0.1\lambda^2=0.1.

 W <- res_conj3$BN %*% solve(diag(rep(0.1, d)))